MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 	colcon build

 For the agent to talk with the Flight Controller, a connection needs to be established.
 We will do it trough serial.
 On the Flight controller, a micro-usb connector is found.
 This is only used to set it up.
-Instead the Telem2 port on the flight-controller should be used.
+Instead the Telem2 port on the flight-controller should be used to communicate with the flight controller.

 !!WARNING!!